SalamOsman/Microarray-gene-expression-analysis-workflow-in-R/README.md

 # Microarray gene expression analysis workflow in R

-Gene expression analysis from microarray dataset (raw probe intensities) has
+Gene expression analysis from a microarray dataset (raw probe intensities) has 5 main steps:

 * Downloading and importing the dataset.
 * Filtering poor signals